blw-ofag-ufag/eCH-0261/README.md

 ## Contact

-For general questions and request write access to this repo, please send a mail to kompetenzzentrumdigitaletransformation@blw.admin.ch
+For general questions and request write access to this repo, please send a mail to [agridata.ch@blw.admin.ch](mailto:agridata.ch@blw.admin.ch)